organix/mycelia/actor_abi.md

-If the target for the new event is the customer from the current event, the actor can jump to `_a_reply`, which load the target address from the current event block (offset 0x04).
+If the target for the new event is the customer from the current event, the actor can jump to `_a_reply`, which loads the target address from the current event block (offset 0x04).

 If the answer is in r1,